Our Curriculum Explained

 Gradually widening children’s experiences as they progress through school is an important step in providing rich and engaging learning across the curriculum.
 We plan carefully for children to have these experiences from EYFS and beyond.
 These include trips to the local park, shops and visits to places of worship, museums, sports and music venues to name a few.

-Click the tabs below to discver more.
+Click the tabs below to discover more.

 • English